go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### type

 Database type to use.
-Supported types are mysql, postgres and sqlite.
+Supported values are mysql, postgres and sqlite.
+Vikunja is able to run with MySQL 8.0+, Mariadb 10.2+, PostgreSQL 12+, and sqlite.

 Default: `sqlite`